Citi is an advertising partner.

 The Business Platinum Card® from American Express: Best for business travel

 If you are a business owner who wants airport lounge access and flexible rewards, the Business Platinum Card® from American Express is the best business credit card option out there.
-This card starts you off with a welcome bonus of 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.
+This card starts you off with a welcome bonus of 100,000 Membership Rewards points after you spend $15,000 on eligible purchases within the first three months of card membership.

 As a regular rewards rate, you earn 5X points on flights and prepaid hotels booked through AmexTravel.com, 2X points on prepaid rental cars booked through AmexTravel.com, 1.5X points on purchases of $5,000 or more and 1X points on all other purchases.

-A $595 annual fee applies, but perks include a fee credit for Global Entry or TSA PreCheck membership, automatic Gold status with Hilton Honors and Marriott Bonvoy, up to $200 in credits for Dell and more.
+A $595 annual fee applies, but perks include a fee credit for Global Entry or TSA PreCheck membership, a $179 Clear annual statement credit for membership, up to $200 in airline fee credits (up to $200 in statement credits per calendar year for fees like baggage fees at one qualifying airline), automatic Gold status with Hilton Honors and Marriott Bonvoy, up to $200 in credits for Dell and more.

 Airport lounge membership details